qzhang503/proteoQ/README.md

     the corresponding entries under the column `Sample_ID` in `expt_smry.xlsx`, followed by the re-execution of `normPSM()`.

-5. A pseudonym approach used in Tidyverse, such as `starts_with`, `contains` may be easier to work with for logical conditions and need implementation.

-6. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
+5. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
 Examples are available in Lab 3.1.

-7. Density kernel estimates can occasionally capture spikes in the profiles of log2FC during data alignment.
+6. Density kernel estimates can occasionally capture spikes in the profiles of log2FC during data alignment.
 Users will need to inspect the alignment of ratio histograms and may optimize the data normalization in full with different combinations of tuning parameters or in part against a subset of samples, before proceeding to the next steps.

-8. Intermediate peptide results for each TMT plex and LCMS injection are purposely leave under the same file foler as that of `Peptide.txt` so that users can tell the column keys and explore more about the options in the row filtration of data.
+7. Intermediate peptide results for each TMT plex and LCMS injection are purposely leave under the same file foler as that of `Peptide.txt` so that users can tell the column keys and explore more about the options in the row filtration of data.

-9.  `normPep()` will report log2FC results both before and after the scaling of standard deviations.
+8.  `normPep()` will report log2FC results both before and after the scaling of standard deviations.

-10. System parameters will be automatically updated from the modified `expt_smry.xlsx`
+9. System parameters will be automatically updated from the modified `expt_smry.xlsx`

-11. The default is `scale_log2r = TRUE` throughout the package.
+10. The default is `scale_log2r = TRUE` throughout the package.
 When calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` if needed, or more preferably define its value under the global environment.